-SAN Volume Controller 2145-4F2 and SAN Volume Controller 2145-8F2 nodes contain two 2-port HBAs.
+SAN Volume Controller 2145-4F2 and SAN Volume Controller 2145-8F2 nodes contain two 2-port host bus adapters (HBAs).
 If one HBA fails, the node operates in degraded mode.
 If an HBA is physically removed, the configuration is not supported.